sammaxfleet/thisorthatpp5/README.md

 1. Image.
 2. A title
 3. Description of the outfit
+4. Fashion Inspiration
-4. Likes & Comments, Saved.
+5. Likes & Comments, Saved.

 This layout is simple, and really focuses on the image being the main feature, beneath the photo is the interactive buttons.